johangithub/AFMAN11-217v1/chp6.md

 6.8.5.4.5.
 When exiting the active runway.

 6.8.5.4.5.1.
 NOTE: It is important to remember that most VFR pilots operating in the vicinity of the airport will not be familiar with fix names.
 Location should be referred to in the simplest terms the average VFR pilot will understand.
-For example, use the terminology -5 miles south‖ instead of -Kirby Intersection‖.
+For example, use the terminology "5 miles south" instead of "Kirby Intersection".

 6.8.5.5.
 When self-announcing your position, insure you use the following format:

 6.8.5.5.1.
-Name of the airport, followed by the word -traffic.‖
+Name of the airport, followed by the word "traffic."

 6.8.5.5.2.
 Your call sign.